 Here are some of the most common causes of excessive blinking in children.

-1. Tics: Motor tics often take the form of unusual eye movements, such as repetitive blinking (3).
+- Tics: Tics in children cause them to make repetitive movements or sounds.
+Repetitive blinking could often be due to tics (3).
 Unlike OCD-driven excessive blinking, tics are not caused by the need to relieve an obsessive urge but are involuntary movements of the muscles (4).
-Tics may be caused by sleep deprivation or stress and are benign.
+Tics in children may be caused by sleep deprivation or stress and are benign.
 According to the CDC’s National Survey of Children’s Health 2013-2019, Tourette syndrome is relatively common among children in the US, affecting approximately 0.3% of those aged 3 to 17 years.
 The condition is identified by the presence of multiple motor tics and at least one vocal tic.

 YouTuber Rochelle Abella’s daughter took her for an eye checkup to address her excessive eye blinking issue.
 Narrating her experience, she says, “The reason for her excessive blinking is probably too much screen time.
 The doctor advised us to reduce her screen time and take her outside for at least two hours daily because sunlight is also good for her eyes.
 I am relieved because I have nothing to worry about after the eye checkup (i).”

-1. Uncorrected refractive errors: When the child already has myopiaiXAn eye condition where close objects appear clear while those farther appear blurry (nearsightedness) or hyperopiaiXAn eye condition where you can see things that are far away clearly, and nearby objects blurry (farsightedness) , parents may miss out on the need to check and reassess the vision periodically.
+- Uncorrected refractive errors: When the child already has myopiaiAn eye condition where close objects appear clear while those farther appear blurry (nearsightedness) or hyperopiaiAn eye condition where you can see things that are far away clearly, and nearby objects blurry (farsightedness) , parents may miss out on the need to check and reassess the vision periodically.
 If there is an uncorrected refractive error, the resulting difference between what is needed and what the child’s glasses offer may cause excessive blinking.

 There can be single or multiple factors at play for frequent blinking in children.
 However, its occurrence may decrease with age and vary for girls and boys, as shown in the graph below.
 The study was done on 578 children, 341 boys and 237 girls, with excessive blinking.
 The graph indicates that frequent blinking in children is negatively correlated with age.
 It also shows that the incidence is lower in girls than in boys.